People (Barbra Streisand song): Origins

 The single by Streisand was released in January 1964, and peaked at number five on the Billboard pop chart, becoming the singer's first Top 40 hit.
-It also spent three weeks at number one on the Pop-Standards (adult contemporary) chart in June/July 1964.
-This helped to cement its inclusion in Funny Girl, which ran on Broadway from March 26, 1964, to July 1, 1967, and earned Styne and Merrill a nomination for a 1964 Tony Award as Best Composer and Lyricist.
+It also spent three weeks at number one on the Pop-Standards (easy listening) chart in June/July 1964.
+This helped to cement its inclusion in Funny Girl, which ran on Broadway from March 26, 1964, to July 1, 1967, and earned Styne and Merrill a nomination for a 1964 Tony Award as Best Composer and Lyricist at the 18th Tony Awards.
 The single version was recorded on 20 December 1963 and produced by Mike Berniker.

-Barbra Streisand included a revised version of the song on "Partners", her 2014 album of duets.
-On the song she duets with soul singer Stevie Wonder, who had performed it at the 2011 MusiCares Person of the Year gala event honoring Streisand.
+Streisand included a revised version of the song on Partners, her 2014 album of duets.
+On the song, she duets with soul singer Stevie Wonder, who had performed it at the 2011 MusiCares Person of the Year gala event honoring Streisand.

 It has been said that People was originally written for the animated television special Mister Magoo's Christmas Carol, but Theodore Taylor's biography of Styne disputes this.